YSocialTwin/YClient/README.md

 - Realistic agent simulations using LLMs
 - Posting, commenting, and liking capabilities (and many more!)
-- News outlet access via RSS feeds
+- News outlet access via RSS feeds (integrated as social Pages!)
 - Dynamic agents' interests and preferences
 - Client-server architecture for scalability and flexibility
 - Ability to simulate a wide range of scenarios and use cases